achaljaiswal5/social-media/README.md

-PROJECT_NAME : mINI - SOCIAL-MEDIA
+PROJECT_NAME : MINI - SOCIAL-MEDIA

 SHORT DESCRIPTION : This Project is made by using React library which inlcudes different Hooks like useState,Context API ,useEffect.Bootstrap and React-Icon for efficiency and ease.